 Undergraduate Research Opportunities: Undergraduate students get exposure to synthetic organic chemistry and medicinal chemistry as part of one of our ongoing drug discovery projects.
 Students working in our lab typically start working in the lab after they have completed Organic Chemistry 2.
 We identify a new target molecule, design the synthesis and then carry out the synthesis.
 Typically, a new target molecule requires several separate reactions and purifications to get to the final compound.
 It can take anywhere from a week to a couple of months to complete a synthesis.
 In this process, the student will gain valuable skills in organic synthesis, purification, NMR analysis, HPLC-MS analysis, and problem solving.
 The new compound is then then assayed by our collaborators (typically biologists with expertise in the disease).
 We then review the results and work with the students to analyze the structure-activity relationships (SAR) in order to design new compounds for synthesis.
 Students often work for 3-4 semesters in the lab in this manner and may be included as co-authors on scientific publications that result from their work.
 It is even possible that they could be inventors on a patent application.

-Post-doctoral Research Opportunities: No current openings.
+Post-doctoral Research Opportunities: We have one current opening (posted on June 10, 2022).
+Please apply online at this link.
+Please do not email your application.
 At times, we are looking to hire a medicinal chemistry postdoc for our research group.
 We are a team-oriented drug discovery research group.
 This work involves the organic synthesis of new molecular compounds as potential drugs for the treatment of infectious diseases.
 Additional work duties include design of new molecules, data analysis, analytical characterization, purification, maintaining lab equipment, and working with graduate and undergraduate student researchers.
 You will gain experience working with heterocycles in a medicinal chemistry lab environment.
 Requires Ph.D. in organic chemistry or a Ph.D. with at least two years of experience in a synthetic organic chemistry laboratory setting.
 Experience with structure-based drug design is a plus but not required.